Animal Abuse in Singapore: Offences, Penalties & How to Report Abuse

 - If the animal is dead, do not move the body.

-If you witness any other type of cruelty that may not require the immediate attention of the SPCA or the police (for example, you suspect an animal is being neglected but it has no injuries), you may fill out the Cruelty Complaint Form and the SPCA will investigate.
+If you witness any other type of cruelty that may not require the immediate attention of the SPCA or the police (for example, you suspect an animal is being neglected but it has no physical injuries), you may fill out the Cruelty & Welfare Report and the SPCA will investigate further.

 Hence, serious cases of animal abuse, where the animal is severely injured or dies from the abuse, or cases of neglect with no improvement are referred to the police or the Animal & Veterinary Service (AVS) of the National Parks Board.
 As the police and the AVS have powers of enforcement, they can launch criminal investigations against the abuser.